HamoCorp/PortableMirror/README.md

 4. Start the game and open mirrors from your context menu.

 ## Features:
-FBT calibrator mirror: The FBT mirror will open when you open the full-body calibrator. so you can easily align your trackers
+FBT calibrator mirror: The FBT mirror will open when you open the full-body calibrator. so you can easily align your trackers. (it can be attach or detached from view by changing pin setting)

 ![06101-ezgif com-video-to-gif-converter (2)](https://github.com/user-attachments/assets/70067411-3d0e-414d-abc8-69ac0b450059)